navjotjsingh/nspeaks/content/posts/install-nginx-php-mariadb-windows/index.md

 date: "2018-08-19"
 categories:
   - "tutorials"
+tags:
+  - "lemp"
+summary: How to Install Nginx, PHP, MariaDB (LEMP) on a Windows PC.
 ---

 **UPDATE: 23 February, 2020** - Fixed a Lot of missing instructions and errors including commands to restart services.